Kacper2048/RoboArmLinux/README.md

 ### Description

  Portfolio and educational project.
  The main goal of that was creating simple and cheap multipurpose arm for use in many other projects.
-It use Qt control panel and open-access libraries from linux.
+It features a control panel made in Qt.
+Project    utilises open-access Linux libraries.

 ### Links